kieunam123/knife-mod-for-counterstrike/README.md

 Thirdly, make sure you have added all amxx files to the plugins.cfg which is located at addons/amxmodx/cfg

 # Demo
-You can watch my mod at :
+Watch my mod at :

 https://www.youtube.com/watch?v=IPUsYE4M92k